brentp/vcfanno/docs/index.md

 Preprocessing
 =============

-Annotations will be the most accurate if your query and annotation variants are split (no multiple ALTs) and normalize (left-aligned and trimmed).
+Annotations will be the most accurate if your query and annotation variants are split (no multiple ALTs) and normalized (left-aligned and trimmed).
 At some point, this will be done internally, but for now, you can get a split and normalized VCF using [vt](https://github.com/atks/vt)
 with:

 ```Shell
 vt decompose -s $VCF | vt normalize -r $REF - > $NORM_VCF
 ```

+`vcfanno` will check all alternates that are present in both the query and the annotations but the decomposition (splitting alts) will allow for better normalization.

 Development
 ===========